Ministry of Environment

 The division delivers programs and services through four branches:

-- Environmental Quality Branch – develops legislation and policies to protect air quality and to address municipal liquid and solid waste.
+- Environmental Standards Branch – develops legislation and policies to protect air quality and to address municipal liquid and solid waste.
 The branch leads the development and management of industry product stewardship programs; sets standards for, and does monitoring and reporting for, ambient air and water (surface and ground water) quality; and is a co-leader within the B.C. government in developing and implementing measures to address global climate change.

 - Environmental Management Branch – responsible for a wide array of environmental management regulatory programs, including: hazardous and industrial waste management; waste and environmental database management; environmental emergency response and spill reporting; integrated pest management initiatives; and land remediation (contaminated site) management and certification.